Sayeed-SCE/Git-for-Web-Development-Project/mac.md

 7.Merge conflicts occur when competing changes are made to the same line of a file, or when one person edits a file and another person deletes the same file.

-8. The easiest way to resolve a conflicted file is to open it and make any necessary changes.After editing the file, we can use the git add a command to stage the new merged content.The final step is to create a new commit with the help of the git commit command.
+8. The easiest way to resolve a conflicted file is to open it and make any necessary changes.After editing the file, we can use the git add a command to stage the new merged content.The final step is to create a new commit with the help of the git commit.